romychab/effects-hilt-plugin/README.md

    when `EffectProvider` composition is going to be destroyed.
 Also `EffectProvider` provides you an additional function `getEffect<T>()` which can be used for retrieving handlers.
 3. `EffectController<T>` instances; usually you don't need to use effect controllers directly.
-But in rare cases it may be useful, e.g. in custom UI components:
+But in rare cases it may be useful, e.g. in custom UI components.
+Effect controllers are not created by hands; instead they are automatically provided by Hilt DI framework:

    ```kotlin
    @Inject